LLNL/blt/docs/api/target.rst

   Indicates this is an MPI test and how many MPI tasks to use.

 CONFIGURATIONS
   Set the CTest configuration for this test.
-Do not specify if you want the test to run every ``test`` build target.
+When not specified, the test will be added to the default CTest configuration.

-This macro adds the named test to CTest and the build target ``test``.
-This macro does not build the executable and requires a call to :ref:`blt_add_executable` first.
+This macro adds the named test to CTest, which is run by the build target ``test``.
+This macro does not build the executable and requires a prior call to :ref:`blt_add_executable`.

 This macro assists with building up the correct command line.
 It will prepend the RUNTIME_OUTPUT_DIRECTORY target property to the executable.

-If NUM_MPI_TASKS is given, the macro will appropiately use MPIEXEC, MPIEXEC_NUMPROC_FLAG, and BLT_MPI_COMMAND_APPEND to create the MPI run line.
+If NUM_MPI_TASKS is given or ENABLE_WRAP_ALL_TESTS_WITH_MPIEXEC is set, the macro will appropiately use MPIEXEC, MPIEXEC_NUMPROC_FLAG, and BLT_MPI_COMMAND_APPEND to create the MPI run line.

 MPIEXEC and MPIEXEC_NUMPROC_FLAG are filled in by CMake's FindMPI.cmake but can be overwritten in your host-config specific to your platform.
 BLT_MPI_COMMAND_APPEND is useful on machines that require extra arguments to MPIEXEC.

 .. note::
-  If you do not want the command line assistance, for example you already have a script you wish to run as a test, then just call CMake's ``add_test()``.
+  If you do not require this macros command line assistance, you can call CMake's ``add_test()`` directly.
+For example, you may have a script checked into your repository you wish to run as a test instead of an executable you built as a part of your build system.

 .. code-block:: cmake
     :caption: **Example**